Effects of dynamical capture on two equal-mass nonspinning black holes: Black hole properties

 \subsection{Analysis of the BH masses}

-In Subsec.~\ref{Subsec. app-hor}, we established the relation between ADM and irreducible masses (see Eq.~\eqref{eq: ADM-irreducible}).
+In Sec.~\ref{Subsec. app-hor}, we established the relation between ADM and irreducible masses [see Eq.~\eqref{eq: ADM-irreducible}].
 These quantities are displayed in Fig.~\ref{fig: fin-ext-spins}, where the middle left and middle right panels show $M_{\rm f}$ and $M_{\rm f,irr}$, respectively.

 In the upper right panel of Fig.~\ref{fig: fin-ext-spins}, we plot the extractable energy (defined as $E_{\text{extractable}}\equiv M_{\rm f}-M_{\rm f,\text{irr}}$) which represents the maximum amount of energy that can be extracted from a Kerr BH through processes such as the Penrose mechanism or BH mergers~\cite{ruffini2024roleirreduciblemassrepetitive}.
 In the upper panels of this figure, one can see that the trends of $E_{\text{extractable}}$ closely follow those of $\chi_{\rm f}$, suggesting a strong direct dependence between both quantities.
 This can be explained by expanding the irreducible mass formula,